-While on our travels across the globe, one of the most exciting adventures we tend to partake of is the local cuisine and for the foodie, restaurants like Li Yen at the Ritz Carlton, KL serve up some superb delicacies that push your palettes pleasure points to a particularly poignant point.
-While every single dish might not tickle everyone’s fancy, there are some that we can honestly say, should be experienced and will not disappoint, because when it comes to food, one can rarely afford to be too lucid with their tastes.
+While on our travels across the globe, one of the most exciting adventures we tend to partake of is the local cuisine, and for the foodie, restaurants like Li Yen at the Ritz Carlton, KL serve up some superb delicacies that push your palettes pleasure points to a particularly poignant point.
+While every single dish might not tickle everyone’s fancy, there are some that we can honestly say should be experienced and will not disappoint because when it comes to food, one can rarely afford to be too lucid with their tastes.

-Divided into sections with 3 private areas for smaller more intimate parties, Li Yen is designed to offer you a classy, gourmet, fine dining experience if you’re there by your lonesome, as a couple or with friends and family.
+Divided into sections with 3 private areas for smaller, more intimate parties, Li Yen is designed to offer you a classy, gourmet, fine dining experience if you’re there by your lonesome, as a couple or with friends and family.
 While the vast menu had us drooling, we selected a few items that comprised of signature dishes and a couple of options that we thought might be fun to experiment with.
 Since we were couple, it was rather difficult to go for broke and go all out, without them having to carry us out on stretchers for over-indulging.

-Being of two different worlds when it comes to food, one who will eat anything and everything and the other playing for the pescatarian team, we experimented with meat, fish and everything in between.
+Being of two different worlds when it comes to food, one who will eat anything and everything and the other playing for the pescatarian team, we experimented with meat, fish, and everything in between.

-The table setup and cutlery placement looked lovely and the Yin-Yang style sauce plate added a particular flare to the look.
+The table setup and cutlery placement looked lovely, and the Yin-Yang-style sauce plate added a particular flare to the look.
 We ordered up a couple of simple Juices to quench our afternoon thirst – fresh watermelon and a honeydew juice hit the proverbial spot and was very refreshing.
 We specifically requested that the drinks be devoid of sugar with minimum ice to water it down.
-This was done, and done well.
-Li Yen is noted for its Dim Sums so naturally, that was first on our list of savories.
-We kicked things off with the deep fried Taro dumplings.
+This was done and done well.
+Li Yen is noted for its Dim Sums, so naturally, that was first on our list of savories.
+We kicked things off with the deep-fried Taro dumplings.
 It seemed a little strange at first with the sweetish flavor of the tarot that chimed in with the slightly crunchy texture of the outer shell, but somehow it managed to blend in the tastes for a rather scrumptious outcome.

 The Steamed Beef with orange peel was next on the list.
-The juicy taste of the orange boldly went were no orange went before and took to the beef quite well, clinging to the soft texture of the meat, served in little balls.
+The juicy taste of the orange boldly went where no orange went before and took to the beef quite well, clinging to the soft texture of the meat, served in little balls.
 The steamed barbeque Pork Buns were tantalizingly succulent; just mind the steam when biting in.
 The soft exterior was the perfect cover for the deep flavor of the pork gravy and pieces that resided within; quite delicious and a personal favorite.